 Private wealth management and the high net worth (HNW) market in Singapore and Asia

-Singapore is now the world’s fastest growing wealth management hub with $1.3 trillion assets under management, and is slated to overtake Switzerland as the world’s largest offshore wealth center by 2020.
+Singapore is now the world’s fastest growing wealth management hub with $1.3 trillion assets under management, and is slated to overtake Switzerland as the world’s largest offshore wealth centre by 2020.
 Its rise into the realm of ultra-wealthy global cities also reflects a broader economic shift as Asia becomes an increasingly important centre for growth and consumption.
 Capitalising on these trends, government policies over the past decade have focused on the development of financial services, retail sectors and lifestyle amenities aimed at attracting high net worth individuals (HNWIs).
 Potential thesis projects could include: examining the private wealth management sector in Singapore (and the roles of different service providers e.g. private banks, fund management companies, legal and accounting firms, insurance and financial advisory business), comparing characteristics and impacts of regional wealth (e.g. from China, India, Thailand, Indonesia, Philippines) and local HNWIs, competition with Hong Kong to become the leading wealth management centre of Asia, the economic and urban impact of HNW consumption and lifestyle sectors, and HNW market and philanthropy.

 Finance and everyday life

 Rather than examining the firms, actors and processes involved in ‘high finance’ at the industry level, this approach focuses on the socio-economic practices of everyday subjects by exploring the vital role played by the financial services industry in shaping financial behaviour and consumption practices.
 Potential thesis topics include money cultures, finance and religion, consumer credit and debt, and biofinancialisation.

-- Diane Floreal Bouleau, PhD candidate,Department of Geography, NUS, “International entrepreneurship and the development of second-tier world cities” (2017-present)
+- Diane Floreal Bouleau, PhD candidate,Department of Geography, NUS, “Entrepreneurs without borders?
+Embeddedness and relationality in international entrepreneurial migration” (2017-present)